notetiene/static/readme.md

 -   title: The title of the current document / post (if there is on

 -   type: Is :post for a post and :site for a document

+-   watching: If static is run in watch mode, then this is set to true, otherwise nil.
+I'm using this to embed the very useful 'http://livejs.com/' live.js into the template during watch / development mode.

 ### Content